 \section{Introduction}

-Astrophysical black holes are the terminal states of the gravitational collapse of massive celestial objects that can be conceived as singularities in space time censored by a mathematically defined `one way barrier' -- the event horizon, and are not amenable to any direct physical observation.
-As a result, their presence can only be realized through the gravitational influence they exerts on the matter accreting onto those objects.
+Astrophysical black holes are the terminal states of the gravitational collapse of massive celestial objects.
+They can be conceived as singularities in space time censored by a mathematically defined `one way barrier' -- the event horizon, and are not amenable to any direct physical observation.
+As a result, their presence can only be realized through the gravitational influence they exert on the matter falling onto those objects.
 The infalling matter inevitably plunges through the event horizon on a relativistic scale of velocity.
-Given a set of physically realizable outer boundary conditions, such accretion eventually manifests transonic properties to obey the aforementioned inner boundary conditions \citep{lt80}.
+Given a set of physically realizable outer boundary conditions, such accretion eventually manifests transonic properties in order to obey the inner boundary conditions \citep{lt80}.
 Subsonic at a large distance, accretion thus reaches the event horizon supersonically.